 What Is A Driver?

-In order to better understand if a given microphone requires a driver to work properly, let’s quickly discuss what a device driver actually is?
+To better understand if a given microphone requires a driver to work properly, let’s quickly discuss what a device driver actually is?

 So what is a device driver?
 A device driver is a group of files within a computer that allow hardware devices to communicate with the computer’s operating system.
 In other words, drivers enable the transfer of digital information between the computer and device.